HunterBaines/sudb/README.md

 The option `--random [SEED]` generates a puzzle given one or more integer seeds (or from a random seed if none is given).

+The options `--minimized`, `--satisfactory`, and `--symmetrical` can be used to alter the puzzle(s) imported or generated.
+Please see `sudb --help` for more information.

 Interacting